 - You can also pour hot water on the faucet to unfreeze, but make sure to be at a safe distance.

 These 3 steps will help you to unfreeze your frozen faucet.

 In the wonders of the world, winter is loved by many but also hated by many.
-The snowy days surely freezes your faucets but there are ways we can prevent it.
+The snowy days surely freeze your faucets but there are ways we can prevent it.
 We talked about how to make a cheap homemade spigot cover.
-Our methods should help you to prevent frozen faucets every winter.
+Our methods should help you to prevent frozen faucets by cover every winter.